antilogos/SimpleBuild/README.md

 TODO:
 * 🔧 find out how to extract data from the game files so we can get description for support gem, better translation support, and uptadable path to image

+UPDATE PROCESS:
+* filling out new gems into Dat_GemReward.js with gem name and gem icon when available, same with unique?

 # Files

 * lib/FormFill.js